 Many of you may not be ready to retire but may be ready to enter into the T-DROP program.
 You should look carefully at your personal situation before you follow the trend of entering the T-DROP program when you first reach 28 years of service.
 ATRS staff can provide T-DROP entry projections for you at 28, 29, 30 or more years of service credit.
 You should carefully consider future raises or possible promotions before locking in your retirement benefit to enter the T-DROP program.
 Soon after you enter T-DROP, the decision is permanent.
 You can always cancel your T-DROP application if you change your mind, up to 2 months after the effective date of your entry into T-DROP.
-Entering T-DROP with 28 year of service is not the right decision for all ATRS members.
+Entering T-DROP with 28 years of service is not the right decision for all ATRS members.

-Remember, there is reduction for each year that a member enters T -DROP before reaching 30 years of service credit.
-Therefore, a member with 28 years of service credit will receive approximately 60% of their regular monthly benefit versus approximately 65% with 29 years of service and 70% for 30 years of service.
+Remember, there is reduction for each year that a member enters T-DROP before reaching 30 years of service credit.
+Therefore, a member with 28 years of service credit will receive approximately 63% of their regular monthly benefit versus approximately 67% with 29 years of service and 70% for 30 years of service.

 Before you enter T-DROP, you should carefully consider whether it is the best decision for you to enter with 28, 29, 30, or even more years of service credit.
 The T-DROP plan is a 10-year plan with monthly deposits and thereafter pays interest only on the account balance.
 Be sure to consider your life plan and your work life intentions before entering into T-DROP too early.
 If you are about to have a materially higher salary after entering T-DROP, then T-DROP could be a big mistake for you.
 If you plan to work 15 more years after accruing 28 years of service, then entering T-DROP too soon will prevent you from having a much better financial outcome when you actually retire.
-Please call ATRS if you have questions.
-You may also feel free to call me directly.
-My direct line is 501-682-1820.
-My email address is georgeh@artrs.gov.
-I have also attached a T-DROP FAQ for review.